CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-secondary-azure-region-infrastructure.md

  ## Overview

- In this task you'll establish a VNet in Region-2 (West US) and deploy a VM within it .
-You'll also configure Vnet Peering in the next step to test inter-VM connectivity on your private network.
+ In this exercise you'll create a VNet in Region-2 and deploy a VM within the Vnet.
+You'll also configure Peering connections between the Vnets and test inter-VM connectivity on your private network.

  This exercise includes the following tasks: